steliosot/docs/docs/index.md

 2. Self-managed runners: Self and cloud hosted workfklow runners to control cost, performance and compliance.
 3. Holistic observability: A unique dashboard to manage, fix and operate multi-cloud wofklows.

+!!!
+Info

-**Please explore our :paperclip: [pitch](1_pitch.md) for more information.**
+    Please explore our :paperclip: [pitch](1_pitch.md) for more information.

+### :fontawesome-solid-cloud: Memberships [^1]

-> We are members of startup programs that offer technical support, guidance, and access to credits for resources worth up to $200,000.
+[^1]: We are members of startup programs that offer technical support, guidance, and access to credits for resources worth up to $200,000.

 <img src="assets/images/group.svg" alt="Stelios" width="1250"/>